Please scroll down to get to the study materials.

-Management is considered as a science by some management experts and some take management as an art.
+Management is considered a science by some management experts and some others take management as an art.
 This controversy has existed for a long time and still not solved.

 There are few fundamentals for management to become a science, an art, and a profession.

 Management can be taken as science as it is a systemized branch of knowledge or principle which can be proved and is found out by continuous observation and verified experimentations.
 Management is not pure science but it is a social science as it deals with human beings and their behavior.

 Management uses various quantitative models and proven techniques to make decisions while solving a problem.
 Hence, the thumb of rule is not taken as management but a scientific approach to an issue is taken.
 Hence, management can be taken as a science.
 Some of the features of management as science are: